Changissnz/nu_merchant_principal/README.md

 diagram.

-After the achievement of the shadow's expansion, finally, the observerless strikecome .
+After the achievement of the shadow's expansion, finally, the observerless strike comes.
 The Great-Wind does not cycle through the stages of the smart-boa's constriction, the shadow's expansion, and the observerless strike on any occasion with honest observers remaining to tell the